createdbysk/parse-jira-results/parse_jira_results/README.md

 Implements the ability to parse the results from the JIRA rest API queries.

 # Usage

+## Overwrite JIRA metrics in google spreadsheet
+You can use a docker container to run this application.

+1. Build the docker image.

+        docker build -t jira_metrics .

+2. Run the docker container to execute the application.

+        docker run -it -v ~/path/to/configuration:/opt/config jira_metrics /opt/config/storeJiraResultsInGoogleSheetConfiguration-Kasasa.js <jql> <google spreadsheetId> <sheet name in spreadsheet>

+3. To run this repeatedly at regular intervals

+        docker run -it -v ~/path/to/configuration:/opt/config --entrypoint watch jira_metrics -n <interval in seconds> "node bin/overwriteJiraResultsInGoogleSheet.js /opt/config/storeJiraResultsInGoogleSheetConfiguration-Kasasa.js <jql> <google spreadsheetId> <sheet name in spreadsheet>"

 ## Extract Fields
 Use bin/extractFields.js to extract fields from the raw JSON.
 Pass the extractors as follows